-We all wish our iPhone or iPad battery would last longer.
+We all wish our iPhone battery would last longer.
 Luckily, Apple includes a handy feature called Low Power Mode that allows you to squeeze extra life out of your device, and you can launch it quickly from Control Center.
 Here’s how to set it up.

 What Is Low Power Mode?